Steps in the outer-loop DevOps workflow for a Docker application

 docker-compose.yml file, with multiple tags, to an authenticated Docker registry (like Azure Container Registry), as shown in Figure 5-5.

 Figure 5-5.
 Using Azure DevOps Services to publishing custom images to a Docker Registry

 [!INFORMATION] For more information about Azure Container Registry, see https://aka.ms/azurecontainerregistry.

 The immutability of Docker images ensures a repeatable deployment with what's developed, tested through CI, and run in production.
 After you have the application Docker images published in your Docker registry (either private or public), you can deploy them to the several environments that you might have (production, QA, staging, etc.) from your CD pipeline by using Azure DevOps Services pipeline tasks or Azure DevOps Services Release Management.

-However, at this point it depends on what kind of Docker application you are deploying.
-Deploying a simple application (from a composition and deployment point of view) like a monolithic application comprising a few containers or services and deployed to a few servers or VMs is very different from deploying a more complex application like a microservices-oriented application with hyperscale capabilities.
+However, at this point it depends on what kind of Docker application you're deploying.
+Deploying a simple application (from a composition and deployment point of view) like a monolithic application comprising a few containers or services and deployed to a few servers or VMs is different from deploying a more complex application like a microservices-oriented application with hyperscale capabilities.
 These two scenarios are explained in the following sections.

 Deploying composed Docker applications to multiple Docker environments

 Let's look first at the less-complex scenario: deploying to simple Docker hosts (VMs or servers) in a single environment or multiple environments (QA, staging, and production).
 In this scenario, internally your CD pipeline can use docker-compose (from your Azure DevOps Services deployment tasks) to deploy the Docker applications with its related set of containers or services, as illustrated in Figure 5-6.

 Figure 5-6.
 Deploying application containers to simple Docker host environments registry